meditationstuff/protocol_1/index.md

 The stuff below has a mild and transient version all the way up to an extreme and chronic version.
 I describe sort of the worst-case scenarios below.
 In the worst case, you might need to drop everything, or as much as you  possibly can, for weeks, months, or longer to solve it, on your own or finding a teacher or teachers who can help.
 This could be very costly to finances and relationships.
 If you experience flickers of any of the below, and you likely will, it happens, a lot, it certainly doesn’t mean you’re on your way to a worst-case scenario, but you should treat flickers calmly but with great seriousness.
 Don’t make seeming "progress" at the expense of even a slight uptick in the direction of any of the below.
 Again, you will likely skirt the faint or even moderate edges of all this stuff, so don’t freak out, and/but this is all very, very serious stuff.

 1. At the very, very worst, some people will run into extreme 24-7 muscle tension somewhere in their body lasting months if not a couple years.
 (Some people also have a less terrible version where the muscle tension is only present while actually sitting down to meditate.)
 That’s fine though super not great at all if it’s in your thigh or something.
-But, if it’s in your head, then you’ve got significantly increased intracranial pressure or something, depending on how your body downregulates blood pressure or vasodilates or etc. I imagine this could be really risky for someone who is at risk for stroke.
+But, if it’s in your head, then you’ve got significantly increased intracranial pressure or something, which at worst can cause lingering or permanent dysautonomia of some form, depending on how your body downregulates blood pressure or vasodilates or etc..
+I imagine this could be really risky for someone who is at risk for stroke.
 Additionally, if it happens in your neck or spine then you could be a risk for nerve root impingement and permanent structural or neuromuscular impairment or other disc injury sequelae.
 And your sleep could get really fucked up depending on how skillful you managing weird musculoskeletal stuff with pillows.
 These are real risks.
 It can mess up exercise, intimacy, finances, daily life, etc. [...]

 1. At the very worst, due to weird subtle stuff that you’ll begin experience extreme sensitivity to other people.
 Like, being around people, working shoulder-to-shoulder with people, being on the phone or video chat with people, sleeping next to someone you care about, will become radically intolerable for some number of weeks or months.
 This is a real risk.
 This could destroy relationships both intimate and financial.
 Due to the same weird subtle stuff, people might come to find being around you to become completely intolerable even if you’re fine being around them.
 And this as well could destroy relationships both intimate and financial.
 (To me, this means that meditation and pregnancy or even having kids under eighteen probably don’t mix or mix in risky ways.)